Liebranca/avtomat/sys/rd/README.md

 - `tag`: add typing data to an untyped token.

-- `untag`: undo the previous step.
+- `untag` and `xlate`: undo the previous step; `untag` will give a representation of the token in internal format, whereas `xlate` returns a human-readable version.

 - `typechk`: check that a token matches a specific type.